-With helpful advice and friendly encouragement from some well-known breeders we were soon producing our own high-caliber "verminators."
+With helpful advice and friendly encouragement from some well-known breeders we were soon producing our own high-powered little "verminators."

 Our Patterdale terriers are of the European type and we use them primarily to take ‘coons, fox and ‘possums out of holes, debris piles, old buildings and crawl-spaces or wherever these vermin are suspected.
 The presence of a Patterdale Terrier of the Nemesis Class usually means doom for the targeted animal.